roblox-linux-wrapper/roblox-linux-wrapper/README.md

     made in this program.
 No proprietary files are bundled in this software.

 ## Spare change?
-If you like my work, help me pay for college! :)
+If you like my work, you can show your support with donations :)

 [![PayPal - The safer, easier way to pay online!](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4LPXB3QJWVFQ6)